Explore the Salesforce Strategy for Promoting Workplace Equality

 The journey we are on starts with transparency.
 Our diversity statistics are updated annually and always available to you: salesforce.com/equality.
 We have made real progress in some areas and less in others.
 We continue to work diligently to bridge the divide and increase representation across the board.

-A few years ago, two of our Salesforce leaders, Leyla Seka (EVP, AppExchange) and Cindy Robbins (chief people officer), came to our CEO, Marc Benioff, to let him know they suspected that men and women weren’t being paid equally.
+A few years ago, two of our Salesforce leaders, Leyla Seka (former EVP, AppExchange) and Cindy Robbins (former chief people officer), came to our CEO, Marc Benioff, to let him know they suspected that men and women weren’t being paid equally.
 As Marc describes in a 60 Minutes episode about Equal Pay, he didn’t believe it at first, but he then empowered the leaders to find the data.
-Since then we have paid 8.7 million dollars to adjust the salaries of our employees for pay equity.
+Since then we have paid more than $22 million dollars to date to adjust the salaries of our employees for pay equity.

 Part of Equality is empowering the diverse workforce of the future by ensuring equal access to quality public education.
 Salesforce is committed to furthering access to K–12 education for all.
 We have donated a total of $34.7 million to K–12 education in the Bay Area.